Mary's Care Home in Twin City, GA

 • pro The resident does not receive proper care because the facility is short-staffed.

-• pro Bed linens are not being changed and are sometimes soaked with urine.
+• pro Bed linens are not changed and have been soaked with urine during visits.

-• pro Some staff members are not welcoming or professional.
+• pro Some staff members are not welcoming, friendly, or professional.

-• pro The resident lost 16 pounds over six months while bedridden.
+• pro The resident lost 16 pounds over six months while lying in bed.

 Review